Blackboard Mass Notifications FAQ

-The below questions and answers pertain to the District's new Blackboard Mass Messenger System.
-If you have any questions about the system not covered below, please email questions to firstname.lastname@example.org.
+The below questions and answers pertain to the District's Blackboard Mass Notifications System.
+If you have any questions about the system not covered below, please email questions to email@example.com.

-Blackboard Mass Messenger, is a messaging system that allows school and district administrators to send messages to staff, parents, students, and community members using any combination of: phone (AKA Robo Calls), email, text message, post to facebook, post to Twitter and post to website alert.
+Blackboard Mass Notifications, is a messaging system that allows school and district administrators to send messages to staff and parents using any combination of: phone (AKA Robo Calls), email, text message, post to facebook, post to Twitter, Push notification to the mobile app and post to website alert.
 Messenger also sends automated attendance and negative lunch balance messages.
-Blackboard Mass Messenger has replaced School Messenger.

 What type of automated messages does this system send?

-Blackboard Mass Messenger sends automated attendance messages for absences, tardies, and negative lunch balance messages.
+Blackboard Mass Notifications sends automated attendance messages for absences, tardies, and negative lunch balance messages.
 Absences are sent from all schools, tardies from the middle and high schools and negative lunch balance calls from Nutrition Services.
-To stop daily negative lunch balance calls, please make a deposit into your child's lunch account via RevTrak.
+To stop daily negative lunch balance calls, please make a deposit into your child's lunch account.

-How does Blackboard Mass Messenger obtain parent, student, and family data?
+How does Blackboard Mass Notifications obtain parent, student, and family data?

 Why do I get calls/texts on multiple phones?

-Blackboard Messenger calls/texts all numbers listed under all the primary contacts in MISTAR.
+When a message is deemed an emergency type message, Blackboard Messenger calls/texts all numbers listed under all the primary contacts in MISTAR.
 Emergency contacts in MISTAR are not called.
+If you have a different number listed under Primary Phone in the demographics section of MISTAR, it will add this number to call as well.

 Can I opt-out of phone calls, text messages, or emails?